 Covered Drug or Service Payment Obligation Waived Generic contraceptive drugs and generic contraceptive drug delivery devices (e.g., birth control patches).
 Copayment Payment obligations are also waived if you purchase brand name contraceptive drugs or brand name drug delivery devices when an FDA-approved medically appropriate generic equivalent is not available.
 Payment obligations are not waived if you purchase brand name contraceptive drugs or brand name contraceptive drug delivery devices when an FDA-approved medically appropriate generic equivalent is available.

-Covered Drug or Service Payment Obligation Waived Preventive items or services as follows: Copayment Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); and Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP).
+Preventive items or services as follows: Copayment Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); and Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP).
 Two smoking cessation attempts per calendar year, up to a 90-days' supply of covered drugs for each attempt, or a 180-days' supply total per calendar year.
 Copayment

 ^{}A complete list of recommendations and guidelines related to preventive services can be found at www.healthcare.gov.
 Recommended preventive items and services are subject to change and are subject to medical management.
+USPSTF "A" and "B" recommendations will be implemented no later than the first plan year that begins on or after the date that is one year after the USPSTF recommendations are issued.
+A USPSTF recommendation is considered to be issued on the last day of the month on which it publishes or otherwise releases the recommendation.
+Waived Payment Obligations will be effective following implementation of the USPSTF recommendation.